Cycle & Ride Like a Boss (Mind ya underbits)

 After a few weeks of regularly attending spin classes, your favorite wonder-woman undies in bright red peek out from beneath your favorite Athleta capris, and the nice lady next to you on bike 6 leans over and says, "Bless your heart, honey, you don't wear undies when you ride your bike indoors or under your bike shorts- that is a no and not good for you."

-It happens on the trail and road rides as well - we went out on a scout ride for the PinkStrong Shero Mission Ride, and Irene stated immediately after the ride, "I think I need a new seat - I am raw in all the wrong places💔."
+It happens on the trail and road rides as well - we went out on a scout ride for the PinkStrong Shero Ride, and Irene stated immediately after the ride, "I think I need a new seat - I am raw in all the wrong places💔."
 After a few probing questions, we found her undies were interfering with her ability to be amazing and she had on running compression pants with thick seams.😱

 We got you, friend.

 Let’s get you riding like a boss and give you a guide on how to wear cycling shorts appropriately for attending spin classes or riding outside on the roads, trails, and gravel cycling paths.

 How to Properly Wear & Buy Cycling Shorts

 So you've taken the plunge and purchased a pair of bike shorts with a cushioned, sewn-in chamois (pronounced "shammy").
 You're left with just one question: How do I put these things on?

 Put that one in the category of "Things Nobody Tells You."
 Whether you're new to the sport or have been pedaling for years without cushioning, you've probably heard that you should purchase some "appropriate" bike shorts.
 However, the guidance usually ends there, which, to be honest, may lead to some very awkward rider mistakes.

 Panties and tightey whites need to be uninvited to every spin class, trainer and bike ride you have planned for the future.